 International students can learn more about specific application requirements by visiting the Office of Admissions.

 Additional Program Admission Requirements

-- official GRE scores if you have less than a cumulative 3.0 GPA on a 4.0 scale (use institution code 1319)
+If you have less than a cumulative 3.0 GPA on a 4.0 scale, submit your official GRE scores (use institution code 1319).

 - Fall Term — Applications accepted at any time.

 - Spring Term — Applications accepted at any time.

 - Summer Term — Applications accepted at any time.